40843245/JS/Objects/Atomic/Atomics.md

-# Atomic object in JS
+# Atomic object in JS -- Atomics
 ## Prequisite
 1. basic syntax of JS.
 2. basic concept of OOP.
 3. basic concept of static class.
 4. All prequisites in my notes (such as atomic operation).

 ## Recall
 1. Atomic operation